ACloudGuru-Resources/Rapidly_Deploying_IPv6_on_AWS/README.md

 ## Chapter 7:

-Then we have 2 different methods of IPv6 CloudFormation Templates (CFTs) for the automation chapter.
+Then we have two different methods of IPv6 CloudFormation Templates (CFTs) for the automation chapter.

 dual-app-vpc-method1.template